stav-bentov/Robot-Cleaner/README.md

 # Robot-Cleaner

 ## Project Overview
-This project is part of my Advanced Topics in Programming course and simulates a robot cleaner navigating a house.
+This project is part of Advanced Topics in Programming course TAU and simulates a robot cleaner navigating a house.
 The robot receives a house layout and an algorithm (.so file) that dictates its cleaning strategy.
 The simulation allows multiple houses and algorithms to be run concurrently using multithreading, managed with semaphores to control resource access.

 ### Features
 - House Layout: The house contains walls, dirt (levels 0-9), and a docking station.
 - Algorithm: The cleaning algorithm handles navigation and cleaning, considering battery life and total steps.
 The robot maintains a memory map of the house, including dirt locations, to optimize its cleaning.
 - Battery Management: The robot must return to the docking station to recharge when needed, and it can "die" if it runs out of battery outside the docking station.
+The robot must not die outside the docking station.
-- Multithreading: The simulation supports multiple threads to run various house-algorithm combinations simultaneously, using semaphores for thread synchronization.
+- Multithreading: The simulation supports multiple threads to run various house-algorithm combinations simultaneously, using semaphores for thread synchronization and limitation.

 ### Configuration Files
-- config/config.json: specifies the maximum time per step (timePerStep).
+- config/config.json: Specifies the maximum time per step (timePerStep).
 For each thread a timeout is set according to maxSteps*timePerStep, if a thread exceeds this time, it will be stopped mid-process to ensure timely execution.
 - config/visualisation_config.json: The simulation can visualize the cleaning process based on the configuration in visualisation_config.json.
 This file allows you to:
     - Enable or disable the visualization (displaySimulation).
     - Customize the representation of walls, docking stations, and the robot.